Bo-Lennart/memory_game/docs/README.md

-# Pixel Memory Game - Portfolio project 2 - JavaScript
+# Pixel Memory Game - Portfolio project 2

 Pixel Memory Game is an interactive online home page where the user can play a simple card memory game, three levels with 20 tries to find all pairs.